-Can my health care provider require me to show some proof of who I am in order to see or get a copy of my medical record?
+Can my provider require that I show some proof of who I am in order to see or get a copy of my medical record?

 Yes.
 Your health care provider must make sure you are the person who has the right to get the medical record before they give it to you.
 Your provider is allowed to choose the method for verifying your identity.
 For example, your provider might ask for an identification card (such as a driver's license).